niemasd/History-of-Video-Games/history_video_games/timeline.md

 (timeline-2000-07-07)=
 ## July 7, 2000
-The [Sony PS One](consoles-sony-playstation-ps-one), a smaller redesign of the [Sony PlayStation](consoles-sony-playstation), is released.
+The [Sony PS One](consoles-sony-playstation-ps-one), a smaller redesign of the [Sony PlayStation](consoles-sony-playstation), is released in Japan.

 ```{figure} ../images/consoles/sony-playstation-ps-one-with-controller-memcard.jpg
 ---